kielabokkie/blueman/README.md

 $ blueman convert api.json --host=https://api.{{host}}/v1
 ```

-### Setting the Postman tests
+### Postman tests

-You also may to define Postman's tests for your named Actions of Resources.
+Blueman also allows you to define Postman tests.

-To use this feature do:

-- create a Markdown formatted file in your path where `api.json` located (see --path option).
-By default, Blueman will be try get `blueman.tests.md` filename.
-- read the markdown file example [test/api.test.md](test/api.test.md)
+To use this feature you have to create a Markdown file in your path where `api.json` is located (see --path option).
+By default, Blueman will try to read a file called `blueman.tests.md`.
+Check the [test/api.test.md](test/api.test.md) file for an example of the syntax.
+You can use a different name if you like but you will need to specify the `--test-filename` parameter when you run the `convert` command.
-- write Postman tests for any Resource Action you want
-- use `--include-tests` (default: unset) and `--tests-filename` (default: blueman.tests.md) options
-- enjoy :)

 #### Usage example